LeToNode/Play2.0-CN-doc/scalaGuide/main/http/ScalaSessionFlash.md

 }
 ```

-Alternatively you can retrieve the Session implicitely from a request:
+Alternatively you can retrieve the Session implicitly from a request:

 ```
 def index = Action { implicit request =>